Western house martin: Breeding

-The common house martin was originally a cliff and cave nester, and some cliff-nesting colonies still exist, with the nests built below an overhanging rock.
+The western house martin was originally a cliff and cave nester, and some cliff-nesting colonies still exist, with the nests built below an overhanging rock.
 It now largely uses human structures such as bridges and houses.
 Unlike the barn swallow, it uses the outside of inhabited buildings, rather than the inside of barns or stables.
 The nests are built at the junction of a vertical surface and an overhang, such as on house eaves, so that they may be strengthened by attachment to both planes.

 Breeding birds return to Europe between April and May, and nest building starts between late March in North Africa and mid-June in Lapland.
 The nest is a neat closed convex cup fixed below a suitable ledge, with a narrow opening at the top.
 It is constructed by both sexes with mud pellets collected in their beaks, and lined with grasses, hair or other soft materials.
 The mud, added in successive layers, is collected from ponds, streams or puddles.
 House sparrows frequently attempt to take over the nest during construction, with the house martins rebuilding elsewhere if they are successful.
 The entrance at the top of the cup is so small once it is complete that sparrows cannot take over the nest.

-The common house martin tends to breed colonially, and nests may be built in contact with each other.
+The western house martin tends to breed colonially, and nests may be built in contact with each other.
 A colony size of less than 10 nests is typical, but there are records of colonies with thousands of nests.
 Four or five white eggs are usually laid, which average 1.9 × 1.33 cm in size, and weigh 1.7 g.
 The female does most of the incubation, which normally lasts 14–16 days.
 The newly hatched chicks are altricial, and after a further 22–32 days, depending on weather, the chicks leave the nest.
 The fledged young stay with, and are fed by, the parents for about a week after leaving the nest.
 Occasionally, first-year birds from the first brood will assist in feeding the second brood.